 We know that doctors and patients look to us to provide accurate and balanced information about our products.

-The best way to provide product information is for health care companies to maintain informative and ethical professional relationships with health care providers.
-Our interactions with providers, other customers and consumers are governed by laws and regulations, and by our long-standing global Code of Conduct.
+The best way for health care companies to provide product information is to maintain informative and ethical professional relationships with health care providers.
+Our interactions with providers, other customers and consumers are governed by laws and regulations, and by our long-standing global Code of Conduct, “Our Values and Standards.”
 We enforce these external and internal standards through our Global Compliance Program.